-The list of readings and dates they will be discussed is tentative and may be changed depending on the speed in which we get through the material, events that transpire in the real world (e.g., if the Michael Brown case occurred when we were slated to discuss a different topic, we would certainly address African-American/Hispanic and African-American/White relations rather than what was planned for that day).
+The list of readings and dates they will be discussed is tentative and may be changed depending on the speed in which we get through the material, events that transpire in the real world (e.g., if a major class-related news event occurrs when we were slated to discuss a different topic, we would certainly address it rather than what was planned for that day).
 Also, readings may be added to, and deleted from, the syllabus as the semester progresses.
 Changes will be announced either via electronic medium(s) or in class.